For the purpose of the guidance below, serious incidents are identified as 'notifiable incidents'.

 Step 2 Within 3 business days report using the Social Services Regulator incident report form.

-Providers of supported residential services should also use this form to make a full incident report.
+Health services providers also complete the non-CIMS users’ full incident report form.
+It is not possible to report notifiable incidents through VHIMS.
+Providers of SRSs should also use this form to make a full incident report.

 Reporting a critical notifiable incident

-Determine if the incident meets the definition of a critical notifiable incident.
+Determine if the incident meets the Regulator's definition of a critical notifiable incident.

 Step 1 Ensure the immediate safety and wellbeing of service users directly and indirectly impacted.